View free policies procedures examples from all manuals. No obligation, no credit card!

 You can do something about this!
 Work towards improving consistency in your work first.
 Good management looks ahead, plans for the future, defines the “product”, and develops measurable objectives, active job descriptions, and clearly defined policies and procedures.

-Consistency equals quality, doesn’t it?
+Are Consistency and quality the same thing?
 Not necessarily.
 You can make a consistently bad product, which obviously isn’t good for your business.
 You need to make a consistently good product, which ISO 9001 — specifically, a quality management system designed around the ISO 9001 quality standard — can help you produce.

 Quality management works toward delivering a consistent product, inside and out.
 Unless everyone in your business is doing everything they can to deliver a consistent product internally, you won’t see consistency in your finished products.
 Be a leader and deliver consistent products consistently.
 If you deliver high quality consistently, everything else takes care of itself.